Asif12as/Bet_on_colors/README.md

 Contributing
 We welcome contributions to enhance the features and functionalities of Vivid Spectrum Seer.
 Feel free to submit pull requests or open issues for any improvements or bug fixes.

-License
+## License
 This project is licensed under the MIT License.

-Acknowledgements
+## Acknowledgements
-Credits to Md Ashif for [project completion].
+- Credits to Md Ashif for project completion.
-Special thanks to shubham raj and guddu kumar for [R & D in this project].
+- Special thanks to Shubham Raj and Guddu Kumar for their contributions in the research and development of this project.